Close Menu

 • Ensure your tires are properly inflated to reduce rolling resistance and improve overall efficiency.

-• Monitor your motor’s performance and make sure all connected components are functioning well.
+• Monitor your motor’s performance and ensure all connected components are functioning properly.

 • If you experience issues with the battery early on, request a replacement while it’s still under warranty.